The Grid

 The Responsive Junctions

-Three junction points — Alpha-7, Beta-12, and Gamma-3 — exhibit behavior that goes beyond their programming.
-They respond to external stimuli in ways that suggest adaptation: adjusting output based on environmental conditions that no sensor measures, rerouting power before failures that haven't been predicted.
+Three junction points — designated Alpha-7, Beta-12, and Gamma-3 — exhibit behavior that doesn't match any known engineering principle.
+Current flows through them in patterns that seem to respond to external stimuli.
+They adjust output based on environmental conditions that no sensor measures.
+They reroute power before failures that haven't been predicted by any model.

 The Growing Mesh